 The same principle applies with using GALILEO satellites alongside the GPS ones as it did for GLONASS…the more the merrier.

 HOWEVER, we have the potential for AWESOME levels of accuracy to better than +/-1m, even in cities, because of the use of dual frequencies.
 GALILEO has 3 frequencies and two of them, E1 and E5a, can be used together with the L1 and L5 frequencies from GPS.

 Unfortunately, in order to achieve that, a special chip is required such as the Broadcom BCM47755.
 And whilst that chip IS eventually intended to be used in wearables, I don’t know of any wearables that use it right now.
 It is used in some smartphones such as the Xiaomi Mi 9.

 The current situation right now with wearables is that the Sony CXD5603GFchip seems to be the de facto standard for GPS and GALILEO signals received by Garmin, Coros, Polar, Suunto and others.
 Whilst this Sony chip is very low-powered and GALILEO-enabled it does NOT support dual frequencies AFAIK.
-Consequently, the levels of accuracy we see are largely unchanged from the GPS chips in the wearables of 5 years ago…although the power consumption is dramatically lower and it is power consumption and battery life which is driving wearable tech usage NOT ACCURACY. 🙁
+Consequently, the levels of accuracy we see are largely unchanged from the GPS chips in the wearables of 5 years ago…although the power consumption is dramatically lower and it is power consumption and battery life that is driving wearable tech usage NOT ACCURACY. 🙁

 SBAS and Accuracy